Mobile is A Reliable and More Direct Channel for Communicating with Audiences While Merging Digital and Physical Experiences.

 Many tech giants have already begun relocating or expanding their corporate campuses in order to embed this type of comprehensive digital system into the very design of their physical workspace.
 The motivations for such a major overhaul seem to be equal parts CX and EX.
 After all, companies with highly engaged employees can improve operating income by 19.2 percent over a 12-month period.
 Who wouldn’t want that kind of competitive edge?

-Within the next few years — maybe even sooner — more and more companies will realize the value of mobile experiences and how they enhance venue operations.
+Within the next few years — maybe even sooner — more and more companies will realize the value of mobile experiences and how they enhance venue operations through powerful, connected facility management software.
 As they do, adoption will become rampant, leading to exceptional EX and CX strategies like we’ve never seen before.